 Transparency – Consensus: Support requests and levels of grant should be made public to encourage transparency.

 There was a Minority view that in certain cases the protection of business plans might he harmed by too much transparency.

-Limited Government support – [Consensus, strong support but significant opposition, divergence]: The receipt of some support from government(s) should not disqualify applicants from receiving gTLD support.
+Limited Government support – strong support but significant opposition: The receipt of limited support from government(s) should not disqualify applicants from receiving gTLD support.
 However, the process is not designed to subsidize government-led initiatives.

-There was [Consensus, strong support but significant opposition, divergence] on limiting this exception to Community applicants
+There was strong support but significant opposition on limiting this exception to Community applicants

 Repayment in success cases – Full consensus: In those cases where supported gTLDs make revenue significantly above and beyond the level of support received through this process, recipients would agree to re-pay/rebate application subsidies into a revolving fund to support future applications.